 Here are some of our newest sweet finds you can indulge in—staying home optional.

-Panaderia Toyo’s bulkan
+Panaderya Toyo’s bulkan

-Panaderia Toyo has always been known for its innovative take on classic Filipino staples, and they’ve done it again with the bulkan (P480).
+Panaderya Toyo has always been known for its innovative take on classic Filipino staples, and they’ve done it again with the bulkan (P480).
 Inspired by the majestic Mt.
 Mayon, the bulkan is a conical puff-pastry-based dessert filled with different flavors of infused cream.

 It comes in three very Filipino flavors: keso, moka, and pandan.
 If you’re in the mood to try it, make sure to pre-order at least two days in advance.